Mary Dye

-Mary Lurintha "Mary Lou" Dye (née Maycock, born June 15, 1961) is an American farmer and politician from Washington.
-Dye is a Republican member of the Washington House of Representatives from District 9.
+Mary Lurintha "Mary Lou" Dye (née Maycock, born June 15, 1961) is an American politician from Washington.
+She is a Republican member of the Washington House of Representatives from District 9.

 Education

 In 1983, Dye earned a Bachelor of Science degree in Plant Science/Crop Management from University of Idaho.
 In 2018, Dye graduated from the Pacific NorthWest Economic Region (PNWER) Foundation's Legislative Energy Horizon Institute.

 Career

 In 1984, Dye became an agriculture educator for the U.S. Peace Corps in Thailand, until 1986.

 Dye and her husband operate a wheat farm near Pomeroy, Washington.

 On May 8, 2015, Dye was appointed to the Washington House of Representatives for District 9, despite being the second choice of the Republican Precinct Committee Officers.
-Dye filled the vacancy left after State Representative Susan Fagan resigned on April 30, 2015 amid allegations of fraud and theft for inflating reported mileage numbers to increase the amount she received from her taxpayer-funded expense account.
+Dye filled the vacancy left after State Representative Susan Fagan resigned on April 30, 2015.
+Fagan resigned after facing allegations of fraud and theft for inflating mileage reports to increase taxpayer-funded expense reimbursements.

 On November 3, 2015, Dye won the election and became a Republican member of Washington House of Representatives for District 9, Position 1.
 Dye defeated Richard Lathim with 63.31% of the votes.

-On November 8, 2016, as an incumbent, Dye won the election and continued serving as a member of Washington House of Representatives for District 9, Position 1.
-Dye defeated Jenn Goulet with 66.51% of the votes.

-On November 6, 2018, as an incumbent, Dye won the election and continued serving as a member of Washington House of Representatives for District 9, Position 1.
-Dye defeated Jenn Goulet with 64.22% of the votes.

-On November 3, 2020, as an incumbent, Dye won the election and continued serving as a member of Washington House of Representatives for District 9, Position 1.
-Dye defeated Brett Borden with 75.05% of the votes.
+On November 8, 2016, Dye defeated Jenn Goulet for re-election with 66.51% of the votes.
+On November 6, 2018, Dye defeated Jenn Goulet for re-election again with 64.22% of the votes.
+On November 3, 2020, Dye defeated Brett Borden for a fourth election win with 75.05% of the votes.